ntu-nail/nail.github.io/content/home/welcome.md

 <br>

-The **NTU Artificial Intelligence Lab** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2019.
+The **NTU AI Language Lab** has been a center of excellence for Artificial Intelligence and Language research, teaching, and practice since its founding in 2020.